inbo/bird-tracking/cartodb/import-procedure.md

 4. Remove test records

     ```SQL
-    -- SQL to remove test tracking records, when tag was not mounted on bird
+    -- SQL to remove test tracking records, when tracker was not mounted on bird

     delete from bird_tracking_new_data
     using bird_tracking_devices as d